n3ling/EmployeeManager-UI/dod.md

 4. Code passes unit tests
 5. Pull request is reviewed and approved
 6. Branch is merged to main
-8. Code passes all integration tests
+7. Code passes all integration tests
-9. Documentation is updated
+8. Documentation is updated
+9. Features and fixes are deployed to the server